NoXPhasma/protondb_faq/README.md

-## Why my games crash on start or run very slow?
+## Why my games crash on start, run very slow or have rendering issues?

-Be sure that your system is up-to-date and that you use the latest drivers available for your graphics card.
+- Be sure that your system is up-to-date and that you use the latest drivers available for your graphics card.

+- Be sure that no 3rd Party DRM like "Denuvo" is making trouble here.

+- Be sure that you run Steam with Steam Runtime libraries:

+Arch: Use Steam (Runtime)

+Solus: Disable the native-runtime in their "linux-steam-integration-tool"

 Note: